SaladTechnologies/salad-client/docs/ContainerGroupsQuotas.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMaxCreatedContainerGroups
+### GetContainerReplicasQuota

-`func (o *ContainerGroupsQuotas) GetMaxCreatedContainerGroups() int32`
+`func (o *ContainerGroupsQuotas) GetContainerReplicasQuota() int32`

-GetMaxCreatedContainerGroups returns the MaxCreatedContainerGroups field if non-nil, zero value otherwise.
+GetContainerReplicasQuota returns the ContainerReplicasQuota field if non-nil, zero value otherwise.

-### GetMaxCreatedContainerGroupsOk
+### GetContainerReplicasQuotaOk

-`func (o *ContainerGroupsQuotas) GetMaxCreatedContainerGroupsOk() (*int32, bool)`
+`func (o *ContainerGroupsQuotas) GetContainerReplicasQuotaOk() (*int32, bool)`

-GetMaxCreatedContainerGroupsOk returns a tuple with the MaxCreatedContainerGroups field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetContainerReplicasQuotaOk returns a tuple with the ContainerReplicasQuota field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMaxCreatedContainerGroups
+### SetContainerReplicasQuota

-`func (o *ContainerGroupsQuotas) SetMaxCreatedContainerGroups(v int32)`
+`func (o *ContainerGroupsQuotas) SetContainerReplicasQuota(v int32)`

-SetMaxCreatedContainerGroups sets MaxCreatedContainerGroups field to given value.
+SetContainerReplicasQuota sets ContainerReplicasQuota field to given value.

-### GetContainerInstanceQuota
+### GetContainerReplicasUsed

-`func (o *ContainerGroupsQuotas) GetContainerInstanceQuota() int32`
+`func (o *ContainerGroupsQuotas) GetContainerReplicasUsed() int32`

-GetContainerInstanceQuota returns the ContainerInstanceQuota field if non-nil, zero value otherwise.
+GetContainerReplicasUsed returns the ContainerReplicasUsed field if non-nil, zero value otherwise.

-### GetContainerInstanceQuotaOk
+### GetContainerReplicasUsedOk

-`func (o *ContainerGroupsQuotas) GetContainerInstanceQuotaOk() (*int32, bool)`
+`func (o *ContainerGroupsQuotas) GetContainerReplicasUsedOk() (*int32, bool)`

-GetContainerInstanceQuotaOk returns a tuple with the ContainerInstanceQuota field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetContainerReplicasUsedOk returns a tuple with the ContainerReplicasUsed field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContainerInstanceQuota
+### SetContainerReplicasUsed

-`func (o *ContainerGroupsQuotas) SetContainerInstanceQuota(v int32)`
+`func (o *ContainerGroupsQuotas) SetContainerReplicasUsed(v int32)`

-SetContainerInstanceQuota sets ContainerInstanceQuota field to given value.
+SetContainerReplicasUsed sets ContainerReplicasUsed field to given value.

 ### GetMaxContainerGroupReallocationsPerMinute